 Our current product lists with links to their “Covid-19 Safety Guidelines” can be found via the links further below in this document.
 We update them as and when our partners release information.
 This includes their current status.
-Many are pushing back re-opening dates according to Government guidance while others remain open for permitted travelers only.
-In light of the recent Government announcement with a road-map to easing restrictions we expect there to be a large number of updates.

 The latest UK Government requirements for arrivals can be found here here >>